A discretization of Holst's action for general relativity: Abstract

 \section{Abstract}

 We present a simplicial model for gravity written in terms of a discretized Lorentz connection and a discretized tetrad field.
-Its continuum limit is general relativity described in terms of Holst's action.
+The continuum limit of its action is Holst's action for general relativity.
 With the intention of using it to construct spin foam modes for quantum gravity, we write two other equivalent models written in terms of a discretized and constrained $B$ field.
 The differences between our model and existing models are most likely inessential in the sense that a quantization would lead to equivalent quantum theories in the Wilsonian continuum limit.
-Nevertheless, the differences may be advantageous in certain situations.
-For example, in our model there is a pseudometric associated with each of the 4-simplices; by using it, a discrete precursor of the causal structure could be studied.
+Nevertheless, we mention two features leading to possible advantages: Curvature degrees of freedom are described at the level of each 4-simplex.
+Our model offers a picture of bulk geometry leading to actions for matter couplings that split as a sum over 4-simplices.